likeajumprope/opencodereview/content/posts/why-most-research-findings-are-false.md

 Thus, *R* is just the ratio of true and false relationships before any study has been undertaken.
 Or, if you would select randomly, you you would find that 30% of tests turn out true and 70% turn out false.

-From this, it is also easy to conclude that the pre-study probability of getting a true test is:
+From this, it is also easy to conclude that the pre-study probability of a true association is:

 ```
 R/R+1 = 0.25/(0.25+1) = 0.2